 Besides its pastoral history, Camperdown is also located on the world’s third largest volcanic plain, surrounded by large freshwater lakes.
 It offers spectacular views, easy walking trails and a great opportunity to enjoy the natural beauty of the area.

-A drive to the top of Mt Leura, one of two scoria mounds, gives panoramic views across the surrounding dairy farms and the surrounding crater lakes which dot the rural landscape.
+We drove to the top of Mt Leura, one of two scoria mounds.
+Here we had panoramic views across the surrounding dairy farms and the surrounding crater lakes which dot the rural landscape.
 The landscape looks like a giant patchwork quilt, the crumbling stone fences dividing the paddocks.
-The lush green irrigated pastures strongly contrasting with the barren brown earth and the rock formations.
+The lush green irrigated pastures strongly contrast with the barren brown earth and the rock formations.

 Scottish immigrant farmers erected drystone walls as a solution to the rabbit problem during the 19th century.
-Today these are an historic feature of this part of Victoria, many of them are now heritage protected.
+The walls are an historic feature of this part of Victoria.
+Many of them are now heritage protected.
 You can still see remnants of these walls defining the landscape like a patchwork quilt from the lookout on Mt Leura.